 For mail-in applications: All documents should be typewritten or produced by a mechanical printer in permanent black ink on one side of the paper.
 The applicant should make copies of each page of the application.
 If requesting a receipt, a self-addressed postcard should detail every page submitted and should include the name of the invention, the inventor’s name, and the filing date.
 The application should include a Fee Transmittal Form and the applicable filing fee.

 The USPTO also allows applicants to submit documents online through the EFS-Web.
 Applicants, therefore, can submit an application from anywhere an Internet connection is available.
 Prior to submission, the applicant must convert the documents into standard PDF format.
 Upon completion, the system generates an electronic receipt.

 After the USPTO receives a patent application, an examiner will evaluate the application.
 The examiner will determine whether the invention is patentable and whether the application uses the proper format and language.
 In most cases, a patent application is not approved based on its initial filings.
 More commonly, the patent examiner and the applicant will engage in written and verbal communication about the scope of the patent.
 If the examiner rejects the patent application, the applicant can amend and resubmit the application.
 A final rejection, however, will limit the applicants reply.
 The process takes between one to three years.

-If you have a question about child support, please call Ascent Law at (801) 676-5506 for your free consultation.
+If you are here, you probably have an IP issue you need help with, call Ascent Law for your free intellectual property law consultation (801) 676-5506.
 We want to help you.

 8833 S. Redwood Road, Suite C